Elnora Mobile CampQuestions? Please contact Aaron Beery (email@example.com)

 Meet your Instructors

 Lyle Stutzman graduated from Concordia College in Moorhead, Minnesota with a bachelor’s degree in Music Education.
 He teaches music at Elnora Bible Institute in Elnora, IN, and arranges and composes choral music.
 In addition to his musical interests, he enjoys reading, cooking, learning about kingdom living, playing basketball, and spending time with his wife.
-Lyle and Maria live in Elnora with their three children: Scott, Ivana, and Megan.
+Lyle and Maria live in Washington, IN with their four children: Scott, Ivana, Megan, and Levi.

 Wendell grew up on the plains of Kansas in a singing family and in a singing church.
 His first formal musical training was at Wichita State University, where he completed a Bachelor of Music Education degree.
 After teaching and conducting for a number years, he moved to Harrisonburg, Virginia to complete a Masters in Choral Conducting at James Madison University.
 He still lives in Virginia with his wife, Jeanene, who is a key asset in his musical and teaching career.
 She is an invaluable team member as they work together to juggle the various duties of teaching and conducting.